SwiftGGTeam/the-swift-programming-language-in-chinese/LanguageGuide/MemorySafety.rst

 and there's a write access to ``maria`` for the same duration because ``maria`` was passed as an in-out parameter.
+As shown in the figure below,
+they access different locations in memory.
-These write accesses overlap in time, but they access different memory, so there's no conflict, as shown in the figure below.
+Even though the two write accesses overlap in time, they don't conflict.

 .. image:: ../images/memory_share_health_maria_2x.png
    :align: center